nyoongoon/newbark-gamemaker/README.md

 various copyrights and trademarks.

-The goal of this project is not to create and/or distribute a game, but to learn how to create similar retro games in Game Maker.
+The goal of this project is not to create and/or distribute a game, but to learn how to create similar retro games in GameMaker.
 So this project, apart from being a possible base engine for future similar projects unrelated to the Pokémon franchise, has mainly educational purposes.